Skip to content

 Threat Feed

-A remote, anonymous attacker can exploit multiple vulnerabilities in IBM App Connect Enterprise to manipulate files and conduct a denial-of-service attack.
+A remote, anonymous attacker can exploit multiple vulnerabilities in IBM App Connect Enterprise to execute arbitrary program code, manipulate data, conduct cross-site scripting attacks, disclose confidential information, or cause a denial-of-service condition.

 Attack Chain

-1. The attacker identifies a publicly accessible IBM App Connect Enterprise instance.
+1. The attacker identifies a vulnerable IBM App Connect Enterprise instance accessible over the network.

 Impact